Hell's Kitchen has a lot of small-to-medium screw ups each episode, but some moments of idiocy stand out:

-As a Result: Carol became the first person to be eliminated from the winning team as Ramsay felt that she had given up.
+As a Result: Although the red team won service, Carol became the first person to be eliminated from the winning team as Ramsay felt that she had given up.

 - In the first episode, Ramsay commented that Melinda's spaghetti looked undercooked, which prompted her to throw the whole batch in the trash instead of just cooking it for a bit longer.
 This is a big enough What an Idiot! moment in of itself, but then Ramsay leafed through the trash and found a huge amount of spaghetti that she had wasted over the course of the night.

 You'd Expect: Melinda to admit fault on throwing away the undercooked spaghetti, but point out that the reason why she had to ditch most of the other spaghetti was because Tek kept ruining the scallops, which required the entire dish to be recooked.
 Additionally, she wasn't even the person who wasted most of the spaghetti; that was Lovely, who had abandoned her station for a snack break five minutes beforehand.

 Instead: She spends the next five minutes with a deer-in-the-headlights expression on her face and acts as if she's totally unaware of the fact that Ramsay is yelling at her and trying to extract an explanation.

 As a Result: This proved fatal as, despite Amanda and Lovely making far worse mistakes in the service, Ramsay eliminated Melinda that night for her spaced-outness and the amount of spaghetti she supposedly wasted.
 Ramsay's parting shot: "Melinda was completely lost in space, so I sent her back to whatever planet she came from."